contentauth/c2pa-python/docs/intents.md

         builder.sign(signer, "image/jpeg", source, dest)
 ```

-### Example: CREATE with additional manifest metadata
+### Example: Create with additional manifest metadata

 A `Context` and a manifest definition can be combined.
-The context handles the intent; the manifest definition provides additional metadata and assertions:
+The `Context` handles the intent; the manifest definition provides additional metadata and assertions:

 ```py
 ctx = Context.from_dict({